henrysheehy/dotfiles/README.md

 Thank you for using [this repository](https://github.com/henrysheehy/dotfiles).
 If it is helpful to you, kindly give it a star.

-### Guinea pigs
+### Testers

-Thank you to [Cris](https://research.kent.ac.uk/pqm/person/ciprian-cristian-vijeu/) for helping me to make this installation more stable for future users (☞ﾟヮﾟ)☞☜(ﾟヮﾟ☜)
+Thank you to [Cris](https://research.kent.ac.uk/pqm/person/ciprian-cristian-vijeu/) for testing this installation and helping to make it more stable for future users (☞ﾟヮﾟ)☞☜(ﾟヮﾟ☜)

 ***